giovanni-iannaccone/FlutCrack/README.md

 ## ⚔ Contact
 - For any inquiries or support, please contact <a href="mailto:iannacconegiovanni444@gmail.com"> iannacconegiovanni444@gmail.com </a>.
-- Visit my site for more informations about me and my work <a href="https://giovanni-iannaccone.github.io" target=”_blank”> https://giovanni-iannaccone.github.io </a>
+- Visit my site for more informations about me and my work <a href="https://giovanni-iannaccone.github.io" target=”_blank” rel="noopener noreferrer"> https://giovanni-iannaccone.github.io </a>

 # 📸 Screenshots